The Tab: Babe

-Later in the year, the site published an exclusive story after DJ Tim Westwood was caught unleashing a torrent of sexist jibes at Leicester's Student Union.
-In February 2016 The Tab's Reading edition interviewed Amber-May Ellis, a student at the University of Reading and a reality TV star, who got a tattoo of homeless Ian Beale on her thigh.
-In under 24 hours the story had gone viral, it was picked up by all of the U.K's tabloid newspapers and by ITV's This Morning.
+In February 2016, The Tab's Reading edition interviewed Amber-May Ellis, a student at the University of Reading and a reality TV star, who got a tattoo of homeless Ian Beale on her thigh.
+In under 24 hours, the story had gone viral; it was picked up by all of the UK's tabloid newspapers, as well as by ITV's This Morning.
 A week in 2014 The Tab dubbed "The week The Tab dominated Fleet Street".
 In February 2017, The Tab Cambridge reported a story about a student member of the Cambridge University Conservative Association burning a £20 note in front of a homeless person.
-The story was covered by The Guardian, and The Daily Telegraph.
+The story was covered by The Guardian, as well as by The Daily Telegraph.

+In 2017, The Tab launched its annual Mental Health Rankings, the first of its kind, where universities are ranked according to their spend per student on mental health support.

+In 2018, The Tab published a long-read investigation into the death of Emily Drouet, a student who died by suicide.
+Through extensive interviews with her mother and friends, the piece highlighted the issue of domestic abuse affecting young women in their first relationships.

+In 2021, The Tab's investigation into Diary of a CEO and Dragons' Den star Steven Bartlett's company Social Chain revealed allegations of bullying and a toxic working environment.

 False scoops and April Fools' Day hoaxes

 In April 2010, an April Fools' Day story alleging that Cambridge had stripped Nick Griffin of his degree was picked up by The Sun.

-On April Fools' Day 2014 a Cambridge story alleged that Prince William had received a third class degree.
+On April Fools' Day 2014, a Cambridge story alleged that Prince William had received a third class degree.